Cost of living · Fargo, North Dakota · 2026

 How much does housing cost in Fargo?

 A 2-bedroom apartment in Fargo costs approximately $1,112 per month based on HUD Fair Market Rent data.
-Housing makes up about 16% of the total monthly budget.
+At about 32% of the monthly needs budget, housing is the largest cost category here.

 Is Fargo more expensive than the national average?